 Withdrawal and Refunds (Credit)

-New students cannot withdraw online via webCentral their first quarter of enrollment.
-Anyone withdrawing from their last class cannot withdraw online.
-New students and those students withdrawing from all classes for the quarter must contact the Student Support Center.
+Students withdrawing from their last class cannot withdraw online.
+Students withdrawing from all classes for the quarter must contact the Student Support Center.
 Students who withdraw from all of their courses in the quarter must also submit the University of Denver student withdrawal form.